ibm-wsc/hyper-protect-virtual-servers-workshop/docs/grep11-lab/lab-exercise2.md

 ## Overview of Exercise 2

 Exercise 2 creates an AES secret key and uses it to encrypt some *plaintext* data.
+Plaintext which has been encrypted is referred to as *ciphertext*.
 This ciphertext is then decrypted back into plaintext using the same AES secret key that was used for encryption.
 The original plaintext is compared to- and is expected to be identical to- the plaintext that resulted from the encryption and decryption.

 !!! note
     Plaintext data is often, but not necessarily, human-readable.
 It is any data that could be of value to an adversary, if the adversary could obtain the data in its original, or plaintext, form.
 Hence the need for encryption.
-Encrypted data is referred to as *ciphertext*.
 If an adversary were to obtain ciphertext, it is unreadable and thus of little or no value to the adversary.

 !!! note
     The PKCS #11 standard uses the phrase *secret key* often. *Secret key* is synonoymous with the term *symmetric key*, which is also a term commonly used in cryptography.
 That is, a single key is used for both encryption and decryption.